thoomi/traffic-sign-classifier/writeup.md

 #### 4. Model Training

-The code for training the model is located in the seventh cell of the IPython notebook.
+The code for training the model is located in the ninth cell of the IPython notebook.

 To train the model, I used the **Adam optimizer** and the following hyperparameters: